 The first leg of our flight is a mind numbing fourteen hours to Doha.
-Doha airport is very modern, very plush, and massive, but it seems that someone forgot to order quite enough seats for all the passengers, so we just walk around.
+The Doha airport is massive, modern and very plush but it seems that someone forgot to order quite enough seats.
 Fortunately we only have two hours to kill.
 The airport has a large children's playground.
 The temptation to get on a swing and let off some excess energy after fourteen hours cramped in a tiny seat is almost overwhelming, but I'm sure if I did this I'd be breaking multiple laws.
-I've heard some not so good stories about what they do to law breakers here in the Middle East, so getting arrested before we've reached our first destination wouldn't seem to be a particularly great way to start the holiday.
+I've heard some not so good stories about what they do to law breakers here in the Middle East, so getting arrested before we've reached our first destination wouldn't seem to be a particularly great way to start things off.

-We have dinner at a restaurant near the hotel called Mama Thira's.
-Whilst the saganaki seems a bit different to the saganaki at home, what I'm sure is no different is the need for quadruple coronary by-pass surgery if you eat too much of it.
+We dine at the quaintly named Mama Thira's.
+Whilst the saganaki seems a bit different to what we get back home, what I'm sure is no different is the need for quadruple coronary by-pass surgery if you eat too much of it.
 We've seen a few donkeys carting tourists up and down the paths here, and it seems that these are quite a feature of local life.
 This even extends to the local craft beers which the menu says include brews called Red Donkey, Yellow Donkey, White Donkey, Slow Donkey and Crazy Donkey.

 The steps to and from our room are seemingly endless, which is probably a good thing given the mountain of food we've just eaten.
 The sunset is beyond spectacular; no surprise it's a major tourist attraction in itself.